MarcoBrian/eit-dashboard/README.md

 `python app.py`

-The application will be served in http://127.0.0.1:8050/
+The application will be served in http://127.0.0.1:8050/ in the local machine.

-# Registering Callbacks
+# Registering Callback Functions

+Most of the funtionality of the application resolves around registering a callback function to a Button or Input component.
+So getting to understand how to register callback functions to a UI component will be very important.

 For more information on registering callbacks please visit: https://dash.plotly.com/basic-callbacks .